AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to show all events
+1. User requests to show all events.
-2. Amigos switches the GUI to the events tab.
-3. Amigos displays all possible events.
+2. Amigos switches the GUI to the events tab and displays all events.

    Use case ends